 The School of Dentistry Alumni Association has made an ongoing commitment to students at the school by supporting a student loan fund and a scholarship endowment fund, both of which are administered by the University.

-Graduates of the School of Medicine organized their Alumni Association in 1915 when only two classes totaling 18 members had graduated.
+Graduates of the School of Medicine organized an Alumni Association in 1915 when only two classes totaling 18 members had graduated.
 The organization has functioned continuously since that time.
-Membership is extended to alumni who have graduated with the Doctor of Medicine degree from this University and to graduates of the American Medical Missionary College, operated by Seventh-day Adventists in Battle Creek, Michigan, from l895 to 1910.
+Membership is extended to alumni who have graduated with the Doctor of Medicine degree from Loma Linda University as well as to graduates of the American Medical Missionary College, operated by the Seventh-day Adventist Church in Battle Creek, Michigan, from 1895 to 1910.
 Associate membership is extended to students of the School of Medicine, and affiliate membership is extended to faculty members who have earned degrees from other institutions.
-During the 1986-1987 school year, membership was extended to the basic science faculty.
+During the 1986–1987 school year, membership was extended to the basic science faculty.